Invest in Limited Editions

 Why could Limited Editions be a Good Investment?

-The limited editions market is still considered a niche market, however in the past years it has grown exponentially.¹ In 2022, about $95.5 million worth of modern and contemporary prints and editions were sold in auction sales at Sotheby’s, Christie’s and Phillips.
-This corresponds to 30% higher sales than in 2021, 66% higher than in 2020, and even 20% increased compared to the pre-covid sales of $79 million – showing how the demand for prints and editions keeps rising strongly.² Since 2015 the market has grown with an average annual rate of 14.12%.
-This trend also resulted in auction houses increasing their editions auctions.
-For example Phillips went from 4 to 7 editions sales in 2022, after a 45% rise in the prints and editions sales volume compared to 2020 Similarly, Christie’s New York has also witnessed a significant uptake in demand, resulting in a 40% increase in sales of editions.⁴
+The limited editions market is still considered a niche market, however in the past years it has grown steadily.
+In 2023, approximately $80.2 million worth of modern and contemporary prints and editions were sold in auction sales at Sotheby’s, Christie’s and Phillips.1 A major driver of this decrease from 2022 to 2023 has been the drop in Andy Warhol’s auction turnover by 89% in the first half of 2023 compared to 2022, as fewer high-value editions came to market.2 While this marks a 16% decrease compared to 2022’s peak of $95.5 million, it still represents a 8.1% increase over 2021, a 40.4% increase over 2020, and remains above pre-COVID levels, which stood at around $74 million in 2019.1 Since 2015, the market has grown at a compound annual growth rate of 6.87%, reflecting sustained collector interest.1 This trend also resulted in auction houses increasing their editions auctions.
+For example Phillips went from 4 to 7 editions sales in 2022, after a 45% rise in the prints and editions sales volume compared to 2020.3 Similarly, Christie’s New York has also witnessed a significant uptake in demand, resulting in a 40% increase in sales of editions.4

 A set of core attributes makes limited editions suitable to buy for value preservation as well as for a possible increase in value: limited editions are authentic works, sold at a lower price point that is inclusive to a larger audience.
 Moreover, they are more frequently available on the market, allowing for transparency around price volatility.
 Lastly, limited editions are more liquid and tradable, resulting in a dynamic market environment.
 All these factors contribute to a greater financial control and democratization of such luxury assets.